best-practice-and-impact/ons-spark/ons-spark/spark-concepts/spark-application-and-ui.md

 Let's look at the *Completed Jobs* table.
 The description gives us a clue as to the action that initiated that job.
 The first job, *Job Id* 0, was to interact with HDFS, so it has the description `parquet at NativeMethodAccessorImpl.java:0`.
 Remember that executing transformations creates an execution plan, so Spark needs to know the DataFrame's schema, i.e. column names and types, to validate our PySpark/sparklyr code.
 Reading from disk will always create a job, usually consisting of just one stage as shown in the *Stages* column.

-The second job was initiated by `.show()`/`collect()`, again it consists of one stage, which itself had one task as shown in the *Tasks* column.
+The second job was initiated by [`.show()`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.show.html)/[`collect()`](https://dplyr.tidyverse.org/reference/compute.html), again it consists of one stage, which itself had one task as shown in the *Tasks* column.
 As mentioned in the previous section, Spark only needed to process one partition to produce the output so we therefore have one task in this job.

 The third job was the `.count()`/`sdf_nrow()`.
 The job contains two stages, which themselves consist of 3 tasks.
 Let's get more information on these stages and tasks.
 Within the *Completed Jobs* table click on the link in the *Description* column for the latest job that says `count at NativeMethodAccessorImpl.java:0`.

 Now we are on the *Job Details* page which show information about the job's stages.
 The first stage had two tasks, one task to count the rows in each partition.
 The second stage had one task, which was to send the result to the driver for us to see.
-On this page you will see another type of diagram called a Directed Acyclic Graph or DAG, by opening the *DAG Vizualisation* collapsable section.
+On this page you will see another type of diagram called a Directed Acyclic Graph or DAG, by opening the *DAG Vizualisation* collapsible section.

 The DAG shows the two stages.
 Here are some rough definitions of the terms inside the boxes
 1. *WholeStageCodegen*- this is Spark creating an optimised version of our code
 2. *Exchange* - another word for *shuffling* data, i.e. data is being moved between partitions
 3. *mapPartitionsInternal* - bringing information from multiple partitions together

-There are more informative DAG diagrams on the SQL tab, which are explored in the **Joins Article** and **Persisiting Article**.
+There are more informative DAG diagrams on the SQL tab, which are explored in the [Optimising Joins](../spark-concepts/join-concepts) and [Persisting](../spark-concepts/persistence) articles.

 ![Stage information in Spark UI showing DAG and stage table](../images/spark_app_stages.png)